-While gaining entrepreneurial knowledge and skills (i.e., enhance EHC), expanding network, and raising capital were often reported by participants, they did not report enhancing ESC/ESE or legitimacy as one of their primary pre-entry goals (although they were mentioned in the pilot open interviews as significant goals and progresses).
+While gaining entrepreneurial knowledge and skills (i.e., enhance EHC), expanding network, and raising capital were often reported by participants, they did not report enhancing ESC/ESE or legitimacy as one of their primary pre-entry goals (although they were mentioned in the pilot open interviews as significant goals and progress).
 Hence, we added specific questions regarding these goals in later interviews (resulting in fewer observations for these variables).
-We assessed the goal of increasing ESC by asking, "How important as a pre-entry goal for you was enhancing your confidence that you can succeed as an entrepreneur?”.
-While ESE is often measured with multiple items (e.g., Chen et al., 1998), due to practical considerations, we did not want to over-burden participants.
-Such one-item assessments of ESC were used before (e.g., Arenius & Minniti, 2005) and has been interpreted as an indicator for self-efficacy (Tominc & Rebernik, 2007).
-Participants were also asked, “How important as a pre-entry goal for you was strengthening your legitimacy as an entrepreneur?”.
+We assessed the goal of increasing ESC by asking, “How important as a pre-entry goal for you was enhancing your confidence that you can succeed as an entrepreneur?”
+While ESE is often measured with multiple items (e.g., Chen et al., 1998), due to practical considerations, we did not want to overburden participants.
+Such one-item assessments of ESC have been used before (e.g., Arenius & Minniti, 2005), and have been interpreted as an indicator for self-efficacy (Tominc & Rebernik, 2007).
+Participants were also asked, “How important as a pre-entry goal for you was strengthening your legitimacy as an entrepreneur?”
 Responses for both items were rated on a Likert-type scale ranging from 1 (very little) to 5 (very high).
-As these were leading questions, we expect their scores to be relatively high, but this should not have an effect on gender difference in their ratings.
+As these were leading questions, we expected their scores to be relatively high, but this should not have an effect on any gender differences found in the ratings.

 Progress during the program.
 Respondents were asked to rank their progress during the program on a Likert-type scale ranging from 1 (very little) to 5 (very high), on their pre-entry goals and on up to three other aspects.
 Progress aspects were classified into the same fifteen types as the pre-entry goals (progress types that were not mentioned were coded as zero).
-In addition, they were asked how significant each of these aspects were for their success.
-We calculated a measure that captures both the amount of progress and its importance (controlling, for example, for extensive progress in an aspect that is not crucial for success) by using the square root of the progress X importance multiplication.
-Thus, this measure approximates the true value that the accelerator provided to the founder in those aspects that they feel they made the most progress during the program.
+In addition, respondents were asked how significant each of these aspects were for their success.
+We calculated a measure that captures both the amount of progress, and its importance (controlling, for example, for extensive progress in an aspect that is not crucial for success), by using the square root of the progress X importance multiplication.
+Thus, this measure approximates the true value that the accelerator provided to the founder for those aspects in which they feel they made the most progress during the program.

 Accelerators’ impact on participants’ ESE/ESC.
-Participants were asked to rate, on a 7-point scale ranging from -3 (decreased a lot) through 0 (did not change) to +3 (increased a lot), the change they experienced in their ESC (or unidimensional ESE) during the program (“my confidence I can succeed as an entrepreneur”).
-In addition, participants reported their perceived progress on their ability to perform seven entrepreneurial tasks (limited dimensional ESE): assumption validation processes (identify necessary changes), openness to implement changes, ability to perform changes based on these validation processes, pitching and preparing investor presentation, acquiring customers, market analysis, and business and revenue model planning.
-Responses were on a 5-point scale ranging from 1 to 5.
-Like existing ESE scales (e.g., Chen et al., 1998; De Noble et al., 1999; McGee et al., 2009), items represent various entrepreneurial tasks, but the items used here were chosen to reflect the lean startup methodology (Blank, 2013; Reis, 2011) which is the predominant framework of accelerators' training mindset (Mansoori et al., 2019).
-We averaged the seven items to a single measure, with Cronbach alpha = .87, which we interpret as an approximation of participants ESE.
+Participants were asked to rate ⸻ on a 7-point scale ranging from -3 (decreased a lot) through 0 (did not change) to +3 (increased a lot) ⸻ the change they experienced in their ESC (or unidimensional ESE) during the program (“my confidence I can succeed as an entrepreneur”).
+In addition, participants reported their perceived progress with regard to their ability to perform seven entrepreneurial functions (limited dimensional ESE).
+These functions were: assumption validation processes (i.e., the ability to identify necessary changes), the openness to implement changes, the ability to perform changes based on these validation processes, pitching and preparing investor presentations, acquiring customers, conducting market analysis, and business and revenue model planning.
+Responses were scored on a 5-point scale ranging from 1 to 5.
+Like existing ESE scales (e.g., Chen et al., 1998; De Noble et al., 1999; McGee et al., 2009), items represent various entrepreneurial tasks, but the items used here were chosen to reflect the lean startup methodology (Blank, 2013; Reis, 2011) which is the predominant framework of the accelerator training ethos (Mansoori et al., 2019).
+We averaged the seven items into to a single measure, with Cronbach alpha = .87, which we interpret as an approximation of participants’ ESE.